dreamtraveller1314/Blinkable_Eye/README.md

 Blinking Eye Block to Item: Craft 9 Blinking Eye Items from 1 Blinking Eye Block using a crafting table.

+Emerald to Blinking Eye Item: Craft 1 Blinking Eye Item from 9 Emeralds using a crafting table.

 Chisel Crafting: Craft a Chisel from 1 Blinking Eye Item and 2 Sticks using a crafting table.

 Blinking Eye Helmet Disassembly: Craft 5 Blinking Eye Items from 1 Blinking Eye Helmet using a crafting table.